Ninja243/Labs/ISSUES.md

 # Stuff I don't understand
  * ##  :neckbeard: Auth0
    * Auth0/Oauth2 authentication flow
+   * Tokens
+     - Can I use one to resolve the other?
+     - Why don't I get both `id_token` and `token` tokens when logging in?
    * ~Authentication~
    * Identification
      - How do I restrict the requests that these users can make to their accounts only?